microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cancelmediaprocessingoperation.md

 ---
 title: "CancelMediaProcessingOperation resource type"
-description: "A resource type used to capture the response of 'cancel media' operation."
+description: "This resource type is used to describe the response format of Media processing cancel operation."
 author: "VinodRavichandran"
 localization_priority: Normal
 doc_type: resourcePageType